Code-Institute-Submissions/HolidaysYa/README.md

 ##### Dashboard layout - same for weather or budget
 ![Dashboard](/assets/mockups/DasboardSelection.png)

-* Note that the position for the charts in final design differs from the initial design because when rendering the charts in the website I noticed some charts didn't look right with the original design and I decided to change the layout of the dashboard.
+* Note that the position of the charts in thefinal design differs from the initial design because when rendering the charts in the website I noticed some charts didn't look right with the original design and I decided to change the layout of the dashboard.

-### User stories:
+### User stories

 - As a user with limited budget I want to know what cities I can afford to visit.
 - As a user who is concerned about the temperature when travelling I want to know what cities in Europe have the temperature that I'm expecting for my holidays.
 - As a user who is concerned about the chances of rain I want to know what is the chance of rain in the month that I want to travel.
-- As a user who wants to know how popular is a specific city I want to know what is the number of visitors per year.
+- As a user who wants to know how popular a specific city is I want to know what are the number of visitors per year.
 - As a user who is planning to travel I want to know what is the currency in case I need to exchange money in advance.
 - As a user who is planning a trip around many cities in Europe I want to be able to calculate how much money I'll need for the whole trip.
-- As a user who has decided what city to visit but is not sure when is the best time to go, I want check how is the temperature and precipitation for each month to find out when is the best time in the year to go.
+- As a user who has decided what city to visit but is not sure when is the best time to go, I want check the temperature and precipitation for each month to find out when is the best time in the year to go.
 - As a user, after analysing the dashboard charts, I want to find out more about a specific city.
 - As a user, after analysing the dashboard charts, I have some doubts and I want to contact the website to clarify some information.
 - As a user I want to follow "HolidaysYa!" on social media to know about new city additions or data updates.